lcduarte/XsdToJavaAPI/XsdToJavaAPIRoot/XsdParser/README.md

 ### Navigation

 <div style="text-align:right">
-    A simple example of a xsd file is presented with the correspondent code that shows how to navigate in the element list produced by the parse function.
+    Below a simple example is presented.
+After parsing the xsd snippet the parsed elements can be accessed with the respective java code.
     <br />
     <br />
 </div>